jghoman/awesome-apache-airflow/README.md

 - [Running Apache Airflow At Lyft](https://eng.lyft.com/running-apache-airflow-at-lyft-6e53bb8fccff) - This provides an overview on how Lyft operates Apache Airflow in production(monitoring, customization, etc).
 - [Deploying Apache Airflow in Azure to build and run data pipelines](https://azure.microsoft.com/sv-se/blog/deploying-apache-airflow-in-azure-to-build-and-run-data-pipelines/) - It talks about running Airflow on Azure.

-## Blogs, etc.
+## Blogs and such
 - [The Airflow Podcast](https://soundcloud.com/the-airflow-podcast) - A semiregular podcast discussing all things Airflow.
 - [Maxime Beauchemin](https://medium.com/@maximebeauchemin) - Maxime's blog on medium that gives insight into the philosophy behind Apache Airflow.
 - [Robert Chang](https://medium.com/@rchang) - Blog posts about data engineering with Apache Airflow, explains why and has examples in code.

 ## Slide deck presentations and online videos
 - [Advanced Data Engineering Patterns with Apache Airflow](https://www.youtube.com/watch?v=23_1WlxGGM4) - Video of [Maxime Beauchemin](https://medium.com/@maximebeauchemin)'s talk that briefly introduces Airflow and then goes into more advanced use cases, including self-servive SQL queries, building A/B testing metrics frameworks and machine learning feature extraction all via Airflow.
 The slides are available separately [here](https://prezi.com/p/adxlaplcwzho/advanced-data-engineering-patterns-with-apache-airflow/).
 - [Modern Data Pipelines with Apache Airflow](https://blog.tedmiston.com/momentum-2018-airflow-talk/) - A talk given by [Taylor Edmiston](https://twitter.com/kicksopenminds) and [Andy Cooper](https://twitter.com/andscoop) from Astronomer.io at Momentum Dev Con 2018 on getting started with Airflow, custom components, example DAGs, and the Astronomer Airflow CLI.
 - [Building Better Data Pipelines using Apache Airflow](https://www.slideshare.net/r39132/building-better-data-pipelines-using-apache-airflow-94060954) - Slides from [Sid Anand](https://twitter.com/r39132)'s talk at QCon 18 with a thorough overview of Airflow and its architecture.
 - [Airflow and Spark Streaming at Astronomer](https://paper.dropbox.com/doc/Airflow-Spark-talk-v2.0-5own4Nlz8MhdwKQ8QhIqj?_tk=share_copylink) - How Astronomer uses dynamic DAGs to run Spark Streaming jobs with Airflow.